CEPEL

 - William GENIEYS(2015–2018)

-The CEPEL-Science Politique library houses a collection of nearly 11,000 books covering the entire field, 36 French and foreign journals (American, Spanish, Italian, and Portuguese-language), and more than 500 master’s and doctoral theses.
+The CEPEL-Science Politique library houses a collection of nearly 11,000 books covering the entire field, 36 French and foreign periodicals (American, Spanish, Italian, and Portuguese-language), and more than 500 master’s and doctoral theses.
 On-site access is available to doctoral students, researchers, and faculty members.
-The book catalog is available upon request byemailto our communications officer.
+The book catalog is available upon request byemailfrom our communications officer.
 Users may connect their laptops and also have access to Wi-Fi.

-CEPEL publishes the political science journal *Pôle Sud*, founded in 1994, which aims to serve as a tool for organizing and mobilizing the academic community by combining political scientists’ engagement with local communities with the development of a national, international, and interdisciplinary network.
-This ambitious editorial policy has been crowned by the inclusion of Pôle Sud in the two most prestigious online databases of French-language academic journals, namely Persée and Cairn.
+CEPEL hosts the political science journal *Pôle Sud*, founded in 1994, which aims to serve as a tool for structuring and mobilizing the academic community by combining political scientists’ local engagement with the development of a national, international, and transdisciplinary network.
+This ambitious editorial policy has been recognized by the inclusion of *Pôle Sud* in the two most prestigious online databases of French-language academic journals: Persée and Cairn.

-For several years now, CEPEL has benefited from the generosity of distinguished donors who have wished to donate their personal library collections, such as Jean-Louis Missika, Jean-Luc Parodi, Elias Sambar, and others.
+For several years now, CEPEL has benefited from the generosity of distinguished donors eager to donate their library collections to the organization, such as Jean-Louis MISSIKA, Jean-Luc Parodi, Elias Sambar, and others.
 Any donation of books, regardless of their condition, is welcome.
 The CEPEL library will therefore ensure the proper care of the books entrusted to it, as well as the preservation of this intellectual heritage.